 07 Feb Can you licence your image to a company or trust?

-Proposed in the 2018-2019 Budget, the Government is seeking to prevent ‘high profile individuals’ from licencing their fame or image to another entity and minimising the amount they are taxed.
-If the Government’s proposed measure goes ahead, income earned through ‘fame and image’ will be included in an individual’s assessable income and taxed at a rate as high as 45%.
+Proposed in the 2018-2019 Budget, the Government is seeking to include funds derived from the commercial exploitation of a person’s fame or image to be included as assessable income of that individual.
+If the Government’s proposed measure goes ahead, income earnt through ‘fame and image’ will be included in an individual’s assessable income and taxed accordingly.

 How do we compare internationally?